 Copies of documents related to approval or denial of comparable services and benefits must be filed in the customer's case file.

 Support goods and services necessary for the customer to reach the identified employment goal and are provided by a comparable benefit must be documented by an arranged service record in RHW.

-…
+VR staff are to follow the local process when referring VR customers to Workforce Solutions offices for services.
+A service record to Workforce Solutions must be issued by a member of the VR team.
+When creating a service record, staff must use “Arranged” as the payment method.
+VR staff and Workforce Solutions staff are to remain in communication to ensure services are provided.…

 REVIEW

-The Policy Planning and Statewide Initiatives Team, or designee, is responsible for reviewing this policy and these procedures and will update the Document History log if necessary.
+The Policy Team, or designee, is responsible for reviewing this policy and these procedures and will update the Document History log if necessary.